South Sudan country profile

 2013 - Civil war breaks out after the president, Salva Kiir Mayardiit, sacks the cabinet and accuses Vice-President Riek Machar of planning a failed coup.
 Over 2.2 million people are displaced by the fighting and severe famine puts the lives of thousands at risk.

-2015 - Warring sides sign a peace deal to end the civil war.
+2015 - Warring sides sign a peace deal to end the civil war but the conflict continues.